NeurodataWithoutBorders/nwb-schema/docs/source/format_auto_docs/format_spec_doc.rst

             {
                 "datasets": [
                     {
-                        "doc": "Name of person who performed the experiment.COMMENT: More than one person OK.
-Can specify roles of different people involved.", "name": "experimenter",
-                        "type": "text"
-                    },
-                    {
-                        "doc": "Information about virus(es) used in experiments, including virus ID, source, date made, injection location, volume, etc", "name": "virus",
-                        "type": "text"
-                    },
-                    {
-                        "doc": "Institution(s) where experiment was performed",
-                        "name": "institution",
-                        "type": "text"
-                    },
-                    {
                         "doc": "Lab where experiment was performed",
                         "name": "lab",
+                        "quantity": "?",
                         "type": "text"
                     },
                     {
-                        "doc": "Lab-specific ID for the session.COMMENT: Only 1 session_id per file, with all time aligned to experiment start time.", "name": "session_id",
-                        "type": "text"
-                    },
-                    {
-                        "doc": "Notes about stimuli, such as how and where presented.COMMENT: Can be from Methods", "name": "stimulus",
-                        "type": "text"
-                    },
-                    {
                         "doc": "Notes about the experiment.
 COMMENT: Things particular to this experiment", "name": "notes",
+                        "quantity": "?",
                         "type": "text"
                     },
                     {
-                        "doc": "Description of slices, including information about preparation thickness, orientation, temperature and bath solution", "name": "slices",
+                        "doc": "Name of person who performed the experiment.COMMENT: More than one person OK.
+Can specify roles of different people involved.", "name": "experimenter",
+                        "quantity": "?",
                         "type": "text"
                     },
                     {
-                        "doc": "Narrative description about surgery/surgeries, including date(s) and who performed surgery.
-COMMENT: Much can be copied from Methods", "name": "surgery",
+                        "doc": "General description of the experiment.COMMENT: Can be from Methods", "name": "experiment_description",
+                        "quantity": "?",
                         "type": "text"
                     },
                     {